Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions

-It is important to note that the generalized Gross-Pitaevskii equation admits solutions for all finite values of $B_2$ and $N$, in contrast to the standard GPE, which exhibits mass concentration (collapse) as the interaction strength approaches a critical value from below~\cite{Guo2013}.
-In our case, this unphysical behavior is replaced by a smooth increase in energy~\footnote{Collapse cannot occur in our ‘asymptotically free’ theory, because the coupling constant vanishes at high densities.
-In other words, the physics of the high-density regime is governed primarily by kinetic energy, which does not allow the system to collapse.}, which becomes more pronounced near a critical value of the parameter $\ln B_2/N\simeq -2.15$, as shown in Fig.~\ref{fig:fig3}(b).
-The derivative of the energy also varies smoothly (see SM~\cite{supp}), suggesting a crossover rather than a sharp phase transition.
+It is important to note that the generalized Gross-Pitaevskii equation admits solutions for all finite values of $B_2$ and $N$, in contrast to the standard GPE, which exhibits mass concentration (collapse) as the interaction strength approaches a critical value from below~\cite{Guo2013}. {Mass concentration cannot occur in our `asymptotically free' theory, because the coupling constant vanishes at high densities.
+In other words, the physics of the high-density regime is governed primarily by kinetic energy, which does not allow the system to collapse.

-{\it Breathing dynamics.} The generalized Gross-Pitaevskii equation enables a quantitative description of the system using simple (semi-)analytical tools.
-For instance, in the challenging regime of intermediate interaction strengths, the system's energy can be obtained variationally by employing the Townes-soliton profile $f_\text{T}(r/\tilde R)$ where $\tilde R$~ is a variational parameter that minimizes the mean-field energy (see Fig.~\ref{fig:fig3}(b) and SM~\cite{supp}).
-As another illustrative example, we analyze breathing mode frequencies.

-We perform this analysis in a harmonic trap, which enables us to compare and contrast with the known results for the standard Gross-Pitaevskii equation~\cite{Pitaevskii1996,Pitaevskii1997}.
-To calculate breathing-mode frequencies, we first compute the time dynamics of $R^2=\langle r^2\rangle$ (see SM~\cite{supp} for detailed derivation).
-The corresponding equation for large values of $N$ is given by

-This equation is general in the sense that it applies to any time dynamics of the state.
-For example, a time-independent problem requires $E_N=N R^2-\frac{N^2}{2} \ev{ n^2 \frac{\mathrm{d}g}{\mathrm{d}n} }$.
-Note that the total energy comprises two contributions: one from the harmonic confinement and another from density-dependent interactions.
-These contributions are balanced when $E_N=0$, offering an intuitive explanation for the transition point between weakly and strongly interacting regimes, as illustrated in Fig.~\ref{fig:fig3}(b).

-If $g$ were a constant, the last term in Eq.~\eqref{eq:r2} would disappear, resulting in interaction-independent dynamics governed solely by the first two terms~\cite{Pitaevskii1996,Pitaevskii1997}.
-A density-dependent $g$ breaks this picture, leading to a `quantum anomaly', similar to dimensional transmutation in QCD \cite{Gross:1973id,Politzer:1973fx} or the Efimov effect \cite{Efimov:1970zz,Braaten:2004rn}.
-We investigate this phenomenon for the breathing dynamics, assuming that the solution has the form $\psi(r/R(t))/R(t)$.
-The time dynamics of $R(t)$ follows from Eq.~\eqref{eq:r2}: $\ddot{R}^2 (t)=4E_N/N - 4 R^2(t) + N\overline{\langle n g^2/2\pi\rangle}/R^2(t)$, where the overline highlights that the expectation value is taken with respect to a re-scaled function $\psi(r)$.
-Looking for small oscillations of $R(t)$ in the vicinity of the equilibrium value $R(t=0)$, we find the frequency of the breathing mode ($N\gg1$)

-where we have used the time-independent solution to Eq.~\eqref{eq:r2}.
-For weak interactions, Eq.~\eqref{eq:omega_main} leads to $\Omega\simeq 2+N/(\ln B_2)^2$.
-The deviation from the expected value $\Omega=2$, characteristic of scale-invariant dynamics~\cite{Pitaevskii1996}, underscores the presence of dynamics beyond those captured by the standard Gross-Pitaevskii equation.
-For strong interactions, the harmonic trap does not play a role, and Eq.~\eqref{eq:omega_main} can be analyzed using the density of the Townes soliton, which leads to $\Omega \simeq 3.8 |E_N|/\sqrt{N}$ in excellent agreement with recent calculations of Petrov~\cite{Petrov2024}, providing further support for our framework.